gil-son/spring-ecosystem/spring-cloud/version2.5-until-the-next-version/project1/README.md

 ## project spring-cloud-config-server

 That microservice contain the configuration to cloud.
 Use the git-localconfig the choose the configs.
-The limits-service, is used to practice.
+The limits-service can be combined with spring-cloud-config-server.

 ### need for centralized configuration